mobile rating

 • The summit of Uhuru Peak is covered with snow and glaciers, although they are receding due to climate change.

-• The temperature at Uhuru Peak can range from -7°C to -20°C, making it important to pack warm clothing.
+• The Kilimanjaro Uhuru Peak Temperaturecan range from -7°C to -20°C, making it important to pack warm clothing.

 • Due to the high altitude, climbers may experience altitude sickness and need to acclimatize before attempting the final ascent.